twaddington/django-gravatar/README.rst

 -----------
 The following options can be configured in your settings.py:

 GRAVATAR_URL             # Gravatar base url.
 Defaults to 'http://www.gravatar.com/'

 GRAVATAR_SECURE_URL      # Gravatar base secure https url.
 Defaults to 'https://secure.gravatar.com/'

+GRAVATAR_AGNOSTICT_URL   # Gravatar base url.
+Defaults to '//www.gravatar.com'.
+Uses 'https' on 'https' websites, 'http' otherwise.

 GRAVATAR_DEFAULT_SIZE    # Gravatar size in pixels.
 Defaults to '80'

 GRAVATAR_DEFAULT_IMAGE   # An image url or one of the following: 'mm', 'identicon', 'monsterid', 'wavatar', 'retro'.
 Defaults to 'mm'

 GRAVATAR_DEFAULT_RATING  # One of the following: 'g', 'pg', 'r', 'x'.
 Defaults to 'g'

 GRAVATAR_DEFAULT_SECURE  # True to use https by default, False for plain http.
-Defaults to True
+None for agnostic.
+Defaults to None

+GRAVATAR_FORCE_EXTENSION # Adds '.jpg' to file

 Contributing
 ------------